-Extension of the National Emergency also automatically extends certain temporary rule changes regarding COBRA, HIPAA, and group health plans (including FSAs and HRAs) issued jointly by the Internal Revenue Service (IRS) and Department of Labor (DOL) on April 29, 2020, and published in the Federal Register at 85 FR 26351 (May 4, 2020).
+Extension of public health emergency status automatically extends the temporary rule changes regarding COBRA, HIPAA, and group health plans (including FSAs and HRAs).
+Decreed jointly by the Internal Revenue Service (IRS) and the Department of Labor (DOL), these were issued on April 29, 2020.

 Per the rulemaking, the period from March 1, 2020, until 60 days after the end of the National Emergency (the “Outbreak Period”) must be disregarded in tolling the following deadlines:

-The 14-day deadline (or 44 days, where the employer is the plan administrator) for a plan administrator to provide a COBRA election notice to qualified beneficiaries.
+The 14-day deadline for the group health plan administrator (or 44 days, where the employer is the plan administrator) to provide a COBRA election notice to qualified beneficiaries.

-The 60-day deadline by which qualified beneficiaries must notify the plan of certain qualifying events (e.g., divorce or legal separation, a dependent child ceasing to be a dependent under the terms of the plan) or disability determination.
+The 60-day deadline by which qualified beneficiaries must notify the plan of certain qualifying events.
+These include divorce or legal separation, a dependent child ceasing to be a dependent under the plan’s terms, or a disability determination, among others.

 The 60-day deadline to elect COBRA continuation coverage.

-The 45-day (for the initial payment) and 30-day (for subsequent payments) deadlines to timely pay COBRA premiums.
+The 45-day (initial payment) and 30-day (subsequent payments) deadlines to timely pay COBRA premiums.

-The 30-day deadline (in some instances, 60-day) to request enrollment in a group health plan following a qualifying event (i.e., birth, adoption or placement for adoption of a child, marriage, loss of other health coverage, or eligibility for a state premium assistance subsidy).
+The 30-day deadline (in some instances, 60-day) to request enrollment in a group health plan following a qualifying event.
+Qualifying events include birth, adoption, marriage, loss of other health coverage, or eligibility for a state premium assistance subsidy.

-The deadline under the plan by which participants may file a claim for benefits (under the terms of the plan) and the deadline for appealing an adverse benefit determination.
+The deadline under the plan by which participants may file a claim for benefits (under the plan’s terms).
+Also, the deadline for appealing an adverse benefit determination.

 - External Review

-The 4-month period for the federal external review process for a claimant to file a request for external review.
-(This period could be different for a state external review process.)
+The 4 months for the federal external review process for a claimant to file a request for external review.
+This period may be different for a state external review process.

 - Perfecting a Request for External Review

-The 4-month period (or 48-hour following receipt of an incomplete request notification, if later) for a claimant to perfect an incomplete request for external review.
+The 4 months (or 48 hours after receipt of an incomplete request notification, if later) for a claimant to perfect an incomplete request for external review.

 The above is for informational purposes only and should not be construed as legal advice.
-Consult your third-party administrator (TPA) or qualified benefits counsel.
+Consult your third-party administrator (TPA) or qualified benefits counsel for more information.